TristanSalles/EarthSurface/docs/glacial.rst

     **Rain-out from icebergs** takes place in deep water, because of low density contrast between ice and water.
 Sediment is settling on sea bottom due to basal melting of icebergs.
 The sediment is diamictic, and graded if the water depth is high.

-..  admonition:: So what do we know ?
+..  admonition:: So what did you learn?
    :class: toggle, important